+- Arresting agency report number

+- Court case number

-Date of Arrest, Arresting Agency, Charge and Final Disposition.
-Supporting information, such as the arresting agency report number, court case number and PCN#, if available, and documented for each arrest/citation, may also be included in the forms.
+- PCN#, if available, and documented for each arrest/citation

-Additionally, it is extremely important that the Petition and Order include a list of any public or private agency, company, official or other custodian of records who is reasonably known to have possession of records of the conviction, acquittal or dismissal, and to whom the order to seal records, if issued, will be directed (i.e.: law enforcement agencies, justice/municipal/district court(s), city and/or county prosecuting agencies)
+Additionally, it is extremely important that the Petition and Order include a list of any public or private agency, company, official or other custodian of records who is reasonably known to have possession of records of the conviction, acquittal or dismissal, and to whom the order to seal records, if issued, will be directed (i.e.: law enforcement agencies, justice/municipal/district court(s), city and/or county prosecuting agencies).
+Sample petitions and seal orders are available on our website for District Court or Justice/Municipal Court.
+Ensure that the seal forms are filled out completely prior to submission.